Evaluating Feature Attribution Methods in the Image Domain: Attribution Metrics

 \subsection{Minimal Subset}

 The previously mentioned Deletion and Insertion metrics only take into account the model's confidence in the originally predicted class $c$.
 However, the actual prediction of the model is also dependent on the confidence of the other classes.
-The removal of certain pixels could, for example, hardly influence the output confidence in $c$, but drastically change the confidence of another class $c'$, causing the model to change its overall prediction.
+The removal of certain features could, for example, hardly influence the output confidence in $c$, but drastically change the confidence of another class $c'$, causing the model to change its overall prediction.
 To mitigate this problem, we introduce Minimal Subset Deletion and Minimal Subset Insertion.

-These metrics work by iteratively removing (resp. inserting) the top $k$ most important pixels from the image, and recording the smallest value for $k$ that causes the prediction of the model to change.
+These metrics work by iteratively removing (resp. inserting) the top $k$ most important features from the input sample, and recording the smallest value for $k$ that causes the prediction of the model to change.
 For Minimal Subset Insertion specifically, the prediction must change into the originally predicted class $c$.

 For analogous reasons as with Deletion/Insertion, this metric evaluates the high end of the attribution map.
 Both variants scale linearly with the amount of dimensions $d$.